No such thing as a free lunch: Popularization

-Meanings
+Usage

 Science

 In the sciences, no free lunch means that the universe as a whole is ultimately a closed system.
 There is no source of matter, energy, or light that draws resources from something else which will not eventually be exhausted.
-Therefore, the no free lunch argument may also be applied to natural physical processes in a closed system (either the universe as a whole, or any system that does not receive energy or matter from outside).
-(See Second law of thermodynamics.)
+Therefore, the no free lunch argument may also be applied to natural physical processes in a closed system:either the universe as a whole, or any system that does not receive energy or matter from outside (First law of thermodynamics).
 The bio-ecologist Barry Commoner used this concept as the last of his famous "Four Laws of Ecology".
 According to American theoretical physicist and cosmologist Alan Guth "the universe is the ultimate free lunch", given that in the early stage of its expansion the total amount of energy available to make particles was very large.

 Economics

 In economics, no free lunch demonstrates opportunity cost.
 Greg Mankiw described the concept as follows: "To get one thing that we like, we usually have to give up another thing that we like.
 Making decisions requires trading off one goal against another."
 The idea that there is no free lunch at the societal level applies only when all resources are being used completely and appropriately – i.e., when economic efficiency prevails.
 If not, a 'free lunch' can be had through a more efficient utilization of resources.
 Or, as Fred Brooks put it, "You can only get something for nothing if you have previously gotten nothing for something."
 If one individual or group gets something at no cost, somebody else ends up paying for it.
 If there appears to be no direct cost to any single individual, there is a social cost.
-Similarly, someone can benefit for "free" from an externality or from a public good, but someone has to pay the cost of producing these benefits.
-(See Free rider problem and Tragedy of the commons.)
+Similarly, someone can benefit for "free" from an externality or from a public good, but someone has to pay the cost of producing these benefits (free rider problem and tragedy of the commons).

 Finance

 In mathematical finance, the term is also used as an informal synonym for the principle of no-arbitrage.
 This principle states that a combination of securities that has the same cash-flows as another security must have the same net price in equilibrium.

+See Derivative (finance) § Determining the arbitrage-free price.